 SSA extended the expiration dates of the following body systems in the Listing of Impairments (listings) for both adults and children to February 4, 2022: Musculoskeletal System, Cardiovascular System, Digestive System, Skin Disorders, and Immune System Disorders.
 The only change to the listing is the expiration date.
 84 Fed.
 Reg.
 64993.

-SSA extended the expiration date of the Endocrine Disorders body system listing (for both the adult and children listings) from June 8, 2018 to June 26, 2020.
+SSA extended the expiration date of the Respiratory Disorders and Genitourinary Disorders listings (for both the adult and children listings) from October 7, 2019 to December 10, 2021 and December 9, 2019 December 10, 2021, respectively.
 The only change to the listing is the expiration date.
-83 Fed.
+84 Fed.
 Reg.
-23579.
+49950.

 - SSA Extends Expiration Dates for Two Body System Listings (April 2, 2018)

 SSA extended the expiration dates for two body systems listings (for both the adult and children listings): Special Senses and Speech (2.00 and 102.00) (from April 29, 2018 to April 24, 2020) and Congenital Disorders That Affect Multiple Body Systems (10.00 and 110.00) (from April 5, 2018 to April 3, 2020).

 SSA revised and made final the rule for evaluating HIV infection proposed in the NPRM published in February 2014.
 The revisions reflect program experience, advances in medical knowledge since SSA last comprehensively revised the HIV listings in 1993, adjudicative experience, recommendations from a commissioned report by the Institute of Medicine, and comments from medical experts and the public.
 The listings are effective as of January 17, 2017.